appfog/afdocs/customize/_posts/2001-01-01-task-scheduling.markdown

 weight: 1
 ---

-AppFog apps don't have native cron support, but there are a few ways to schedule tasks using a "standalone" app in just about any language that runs on our platform.
+There are a few ways to schedule tasks using a "standalone" app in just about any language that runs on AppFog.

 ### Using Background Workers on AppFog